JSMonk/hegel/README.md

 ```sh
 npm run build
 ```
-The result code will be compiled into build directory.
+The resulting code will be compiled into the `build` directory.
 And you can debug it with default Node.js debugger:

 ```sh